zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 Geometric transmittance is a little more challenging to define since, in the general case, the path of least time may contain both reflection and refraction events in an arbitrary order.
 For instance, a photon traveling in the atmosphere may experience continuous refraction until it reaches the ionosphere, where it is [totally-internally reflected](https://en.wikipedia.org/wiki/Total_internal_reflection) back towards Earth, which allows the photon to [travel beyond the horizon](https://en.wikipedia.org/wiki/Line-of-sight_propagation).

+A practical way to model the geometric term is by discretizing the participating medium along the ray into an infinite number of infinitesimal homogeneous slices (which results in an infinite number of IOR discontinuities).

 If we impose a restriction on the path that it should be formed *exclusively* by refraction (which is convenient from the practical standpoint, and results in no loss of generality), the geometric component of transmittance along such a path can be expressed as a product of two factors:

 $$ \tag{13} \bm{T_g}(\bm{x}, \bm{y}) = \bm{T_f}(\bm{x}, \bm{y}) \bm{T\_{\omega}}(\bm{x}, \bm{y}), $$